 Titanfall is an Xbox One console exclusive

-One of the most anticipated next-gen games is Titanfall, a game made by some of the sharpest minds behind the Call of Duty franchise.
-It’s apparently going to be a PC/Xbox exclusive ‘forever’, so if you want it, you want an Xbox One.
+One of the best next-gen games is Titanfall, a game made by some of the sharpest minds behind the Call of Duty franchise.
+It’s apparently going to be a PC/Xbox exclusive ‘forever’, so if you want it and don't own a PC, you'll want an Xbox One.

 If you have a cramped lounge/bedroom, the smaller size of the PS4 will come in handy.
 It is much, much smaller than the Xbox One.